 Assign Phone System and a domestic or domestic and international Calling Plan license to your users.
 See Assign Microsoft Teams licenses.

 Although it's not required for Communications Credits, you still need to also assign a Domestic Calling Plan or an Domestic and International Calling Plan license.

 After you assign these licenses, you will need to get your phone numbers for your organization, and then assign those numbers to the people in your organization.
 For step-by-step instructions, see Set up Calling Plans.

 For more information, see Microsoft Teams add-on licensing

 Step 2: Set up Communications Credits for your organization

 Sign in to Office 365 with your work or school account.

-In the left navigation of the Office 365 admin center, go to Billing > Subscriptions > Add subscriptions.
+In the left navigation of the Microsoft 365 admin center, go to Billing > Subscriptions > Add subscriptions.